All pages

 Keeper Connections are configured on PAM Machine, PAM Database, PAM Directory and PAM Remote Browser record types, and once configured, connections are launched directly from these records.

 One of the key features of Keeper Connections is the agentless and clientless architecture.
-Organizations need to install only a Keeper Gateway in each managed environment.
+Organizations need to install only a in each managed environment.
 This streamlined approach simplifies deployment and enhances security by centralizing access management.

 Connection User Interface